Duality in the directed landscape and its applications to fractal geometry: The graph structure of semi-infinite geodesics and interfaces

+which in particular implies \eqref{eq:62} if we replace $M$ by $2M$.
+Thus we have shown that $\PP(\cE_{M,K})=0$ for all $M,K>0$, and this completes the proof.

-thereby yielding $\PP(\exists \textrm{ bi-infinite geodesic } \Gamma \text{ with } \Gamma(0)=0)\geq\delta/2$.
-However, this is not possible by the second statement in Proposition \ref{lem:50} and we thus have a contradiction. \end{proof} We combine the above with a compactness argument (summarised in Figure \ref{fig:int-tree}) to argue that downward interface portraits, which are a priori only forests, are actually one-ended trees simultaneously for all directions $\theta\in \Xi_\uparrow^c$.
+\end{proof} We combine the above with a compactness argument (summarised in Figure \ref{fig:int-tree}) to argue that downward interface portraits, which are a priori only forests, are actually one-ended trees simultaneously for all directions $\theta\in \Xi_\uparrow^c$.

 \begin{proof}[Proof of Theorem \ref{thm:4}] Suppose the contrary, and let $\theta\in \Xi_\uparrow^c$ be an angle such that there exist two points $p=(x^*,s^*),q=(y^*,t^*)$ and interfaces $\Upsilon^\theta_p,\Upsilon^\theta_q$ satisfying $\Upsilon^\theta_p(t)< \Upsilon^\theta_q(t)$ for all $t\leq \min(s^*,t^*)$.
 It is easy to see that we can further assume that $p,q\notin \cT_\uparrow^\theta$.
 Now, as shown in Figure \ref{fig:int-tree}, we construct sequences of points $p_n=(x_n,s_n),q_n=(y_n,t_n)\not\in \cT_\uparrow^\theta$ for all $n\in \NN$ such that $\Upsilon^\theta_{p_n}$ is to the left of $\Upsilon^\theta_{p_m}$ for all $n>m$ and similarly $\Upsilon^\theta_{q_n}$ to the right of $\Upsilon^\theta_{q_m}$ for all $n>m$.
 Further, we will have that $s_n,t_n\rightarrow \infty$ as $n\rightarrow \infty$.